CVE ROLL · Q2 2026

 The Roll Call · 2025 – Q2 2026

-Fifteen named incidents from 2025 and Q1 2026.
+Sixteen named incidents from 2025 through Q2 2026.
 Every row below is a documented breach or disclosed critical vulnerability.
 The CVE, the source, and the scale.
 No hypotheticals.
 No stock photos.

 INCIDENTFEB 2026